St John the Evangelist's Church, Cowgill

 St John the Evangelist's Church is the Church of England parish church of the village of Cowgill, Cumbria, England.
 It is in the deanery of Kendal, the Archdeaconry of Westmorland and Furness, and the Diocese of Carlisle.
 Its benefice is united with that of St Andrew, Dent.

-It normally holds two services a month on the first (9am) and third (2.30pm) Sundays.
 The church is a Grade II listed building.

 History

 The church was built in 1837–38, and has previously been known as Kirkthwaite Chapel, and Cowgill Chapel.
 It was designed by the Lancaster architect Edmund Sharpe.
 Its design is similar to that of Holy Trinity Church, Howgill, which dates from the same period.
 The foundation stone was laid on 30 June 1837 by Adam Sedgwick, Professor of Geology at Cambridge University.
 The church was consecrated on 31 October 1838 by the Bishop of Ripon.
 It provided seating for 250 people.
 The Church of England Commissioners transferred the parish to the Diocese of Carlisle in 2012.